twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/PushNotificationMessageEntry.md

 > **ts**: `number`

-The timestamp of the push notification entry.
+The timestamp of the push notification entry sorted.

 ***